flyingmachine/brave-clojure-web/content/6-do-things.md

 of the data they operate on, and data is understood in terms of the functions that operate on it.
 We'll handle this pedagogical chicken-and-egg problem by briefly introducing the most common Clojure data structures.
 Then, we'll dive deep into functions.

-Finally, we'll bring the two together to explore the ways in which we can manipulate data with functions in order to hit hobbits with swords or whatever.
+All of this groundwork will allow us to write some super important code.
+In the last section, we'll create a model of a hobbit so that we can create a function to hit it in random spot.
+Super!
+Important!

 As you go through these examples, it's really important that you type them out and run them.
 Programming in a new language is a skill, and,